Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Flat FRW cosmology

 It is straightforward to check that these fifteen vectors fields indeed form a $\so(4,2)$ algebra, see appendix~\ref{so42} for the details.
 We will not look into the finite symmetry transformations that they generate.
 Indeed, this $\so(4,2)$ algebra of observables plays a similar role as the $\so(4,2)$ conformal symmetries of the quantum 2-body problems, as for the spectral analysis of the Hydrogen atom \cite{Hatom}.
 Thus the finite transformations do not seem especially relevant at the classical level, although it could be interesting to see how they act on classical trajectories, but they will definitely be relevant to the quantization and spectrum of the quantum theory.
+Now, let us turn to black hole mechanics.